 In Thornton Heath, Carl Maxam, the owner of Patty Palace, has been forced to partially re-open his catering business despite the lockdown because the promised grant money has never arrived.

-“Ignore all the council’s press released about businesses not coming forward to claim the grants,” Maxam told Inside Croydon.
+“Ignore all the council’s press releases about businesses not coming forward to claim the grants,” Maxam told Inside Croydon.

 “Business owners like myself have done everything and not received a penny or even an update on why we haven’t been issued with the funds allocated for us.